jakebailey/talk-ts-congress-2023/slides.md

 - What even is a "migration to modules"?
 - Why was it so challenging?
 - How did we make it less painful?
-- What did the migration _actually_ do?
+- How did the migration _actually_ work under the hood?

 ---